 How Long Do Budgerigars Live For?

-When it comes to choosing a pet, remember you're making a commitment to look after an animal for its whole life - a life which, with your help, can be long and fulfilling.
+When it comes to choosing a pet, remember you're making a commitment to look after an animal for its whole life.
+If you live up to your responsibility, hopefully this life will be long and fulfilling.
 In general, small animals have a short life expectancy due to their increased metabolism, while bigger animals tend to live for longer.
 However, this is not always the case.

-A wild budgie will die naturally at four to six years of age.
+Wild budgie: budgies in the wild will usually die naturally at 4 - 6 years of age.

 Check out the differences between male and female budgerigars in our AnimalWised article to learn more about caring for these incredible birds.

 How to help a budgerigar live longer

 Act quickly if you spot what is known as continuous molting.
 It's normal for a budgerigar to molt its feathers twice a year, or three times at the very most.
-On particular occasions, generally caused by stress, this bird can continually renew its plumage.
-This process obviously entails considerable wear and tear for the animal.
+On particular occasions, generally caused by stress, this bird can continually pluck at its plumage.
+This process leads to considerable physical problems for the animal.
 Even when it is a regular molt, it's recommended to supplement the budgerigar's diet for the weeks of the molt with vitamins or a mixture of enriched seeds, prepared in advance.

-Make sure that your budgerigar doesn't have problems with mites or lice, which can lead to anemia.
+- Make sure that your budgerigar doesn't have problems with mites or lice, which can lead to anemia.
 This involves ensuring the budgie has a clean cage and you promote their general hygiene.

 If you want to read similar articles to How Long Do Budgerigars Live For?, we recommend you visit our Facts about the animal kingdom category.